bottlerocket-os/hotdog/README.md

   }
   ```

-To run a container with the hotpatching enabled, specify
+To run a container with hotpatching enabled, specify
 `docker run --runtime hotdog`.
 To run with hotpatching enabled by default in
 all containers, add the following contents to `/etc/docker/daemon.json`:
 ```